Well friends, August is here. And you know what that means?!?! It’s time to start unpacking that classroom.

 (I’m so sorry that many of my pictures lately have been such poor quality. iPhone 4’s sucked.
 Also, can you feel the proudness beaming off of me in that picture?
 I was SO proud!)

-3. This next step is when you will establish the remaining areas of your room.
+This next step is when you will establish the remaining areas of your room.
+Like, your desk and small group area.
+Where you want your classroom library to go.
 Think about where you want your stations to be as well as where you will store materials.
 This way, when you get to step 4 you know exactly where to put things when you are unpacking.

 Perhaps your classroom is already set up.
 You are one of the lucky ones that gets to leave your room set up over the summer and spend your time at the beginning of the year planning and creating fun projects for your classroom!
 Or maybe you get to leave your classroom set up, but you are ready for a classroom makeover.